-Miami defensive lineman Rueben Bain Jr. stirred up headlines at the NFL Scouting Combine when his arms measured at 30 7/8 inches, the third-lowest arm length for an edge recorded at the combine since 1999.
+Miami defensive lineman Rueben Bain Jr. stirred up headlines at the NFL Scouting Combine when his arms measured at 30 7/8 inches, the third-lowest recorded arm length for an edge at the combine since 1999.
 According to Jason La Canfora, though, NFL teams and top personnel evaluators seem to care far less about the measurement than the media does.

 A source that La Canfora described as “a top personnel evaluator with a proven track record” claimed that Bain’s arm length doesn’t tell the real story of his body type.
 Another evaluator asserted his focus on Bain’s wingspan differential or ape index, a measurement that focuses on arm length in proportion to the rest of a player’s body by subtracting their height from the combined length of their arms.
 Another stated plainly that “his arms are not going to be a problem.”

-One of those mock draft, college football experts in the media, The Athletic’s Dane Brugler had Bain far from the No. 2 overall pick in his most recent mock draft two weeks ago.
+One of those mock draft, college football experts in the media, The Athletic’s Dane Brugler, had Bain far from the No. 2 overall pick in his most recent mock draft two weeks ago.
 Brugler continues to push the media narrative that Bain “remains a polarizing prospect among NFL teams,” claiming “he’s got a lot of fans and plenty of critics.”
-Brugler has the Hurricanes pass rusher going ninth overall to the Chiefs, with whom he would have a golden opportunity to learn from stellar defensive lineman Chris Jones.
+Brugler has the Hurricanes pass rusher going ninth overall to the Chiefs, with whom he would have a golden opportunity to learn alongside stellar defensive lineman Chris Jones.

 I think he’s going to be at least very good as a pro.
 The arm length thing is a little worrisome just because it’s such an outlier, but I think there’s very little chance he busts unless he gets bad injury luck.
 He’s just too strong, too powerful.
 It’s like Jared Verse was.
 When an edge rusher looks like a man among boys in college, even against the best competition, and he has actual pass rushing skills, that’s probably going to translate.
 And he isn’t even 22 yet.
 Sign me up.